JnyJny/busylight/docs/devices/muteme.md

 device and require a hard reboot (removing and reconnecting power via the USB cable).
-Reading from the device with a buffer length of less than 4 or reading at high frequency can also push the device into an error state that can be recovered by close and re-opening the device.
+Reading from the device with a buffer length of less than 4 or reading at high frequency can also push the device into an error state that can be recovered by closing and re-opening the device.

 While the command word for the device is extremely compact, the restriction of specifying color with only 3-bits reduces the